Erik Huseklepp: Haugesund and loan to Åsane

 For the 2017 season Huseklepp signed with Haugesund.

 In July 2017 he joined Norwegian second-tier side Åsane on loan for the rest of the season.
 During the loan, he scored 6 goals in 12 matches.

 Åsane

 In November 2017, it was announced that Huseklepp had terminated his contract with Haugesund and signed permanently with Åsane.

 Return to Fyllingen

-Huseklepp went back to Fyllingen on 7 January 2019.
+Huseklepp went back to Fyllingen as player and assistant on 7 January 2019.

 International career

-On 12 August 2009, he scored his first international goal in the 60th minute of the 4–0 victory over Scotland, after strike partner John Carew had hit both posts.
+On 12 August 2009, Huseklepp scored his first international goal in the 60th minute of the 4–0 victory over Scotland, after strike partner John Carew had hit both posts.
 He was awarded Man of the Match by the viewers in his international debut which he played from the start.
 Huseklepp was the first player hailing from Bergen since 1963 to score for the national team.
 He scored the winning goal against Portugal during the UEFA Euro 2012 qualifying in a 1–0 win.